openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Signed and Encrypted Responses {#jarm}

 Implementations MAY use JARM [@!JARM] to sign, or sign and encrypt the response on the application level.
-Furthermore, this specification allows for JARM with encrypted, unsigned responses.
-In this case, the JWT containing the response parameters is only encrypted.
+Furthermore, this specification allows for JARM with encrypted, unsigned responses, in whch case, the JWT containing the response parameters is only encrypted.

 For authorization responses with response type `vp_token`, the response JWT contains the following parameters: